This post contains affiliate links.

 Finally, we decided to grab a couple beers at Tipografia Bar, because it’s down a side street and has a really nice atmosphere.
 There were plenty of people drinking in the street which gave it a lively vibe, and two more wine bars right by it if you want to keep the night going.

-Our last morning in Brasov started with a quick and cheap breakfast at Mon Mellis Bakery where we split a GIANT prosciutto and cheese croissant for only 10 lei 2.50.
+Finally, our Sunday morning in Brasov started with a quick and cheap breakfast at Mon Mellis Bakery where we split a large prosciutto and cheese croissant for only 10 lei 2.50.
 Then, it was time for the last stop on our weekend trip to Brasov…

 The Black Church

 After breakfast we visited the Black Church, the large ornate church in the center of the square.
 It’s shrouded by the myth that a Bulgarian worker killed a child by pushing him off the tower while it was being built and then hid the body in the walls… spooky.